 When you know that something needs to change on your team, but you can’t quite pinpoint the problem, ask yourself these questions to help identify your issues and set a course of action.

 If you don’t know where you are headed strategically, it’ll be difficult to get there.
-And if you know where you are headed but your team doesn’t, they can’t help you get there.
+And if you know where you are headed but your team doesn’t, your team can’t help you get there.
 Know your vision and communicate it so that everyone is working from the same blueprint.

 Take the individuals out of the conversation a bit.
 It can help people see more objectively.
 Instead, focus on the culture and work processes of your team system: